rofaida-desoki/MPhil-Genomic-Medicine/README.md

 ## University of Cambridge

 ### Research Project:
-"Exploring Cancer Predisposition in the 100,000 Genomes Project dataset
+Exploring Cancer Predisposition in the 100,000 Genomes Project dataset

 ### Study Aims: